Jump to navigation

 You may be eligible for Military Sexual Trauma (MST) related care.
 Every VA facility provides free care for mental and physical health conditions related to MST.
 Veterans do not need a service-connected disability to seek assistance for their MST related issues.
 Further, Veterans do not need to have reported such incidents to the DOD or possess documentation or records to support their assertion of trauma.
 Veterans also do not need to be enrolled in VA health care as the treatment for MST is independent of VA’s general treatment authority.
 To receive care, ask your VA provider for a referral to MST services.

 Readjustment Counseling for Women Veterans

 The VA offers women Veterans choices for help in readjusting.
-Click the link to learn more.
+Please visit the VA My Health When Women Veterans Return Home web page to learn more.